PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 ********************************************************************************
-PROJECT: MANIPULATION OF GRAPHS AND HEAPS TO GENERATE ITS MINIMUM SPANNING TREES
+MANIPULATION OF GRAPHS AND HEAPS IN ORDER TO GENERATE ITS MINIMUM SPANNING TREES
 ********************************************************************************